 Their system works via a new satellite which will deliver a WiFi signal via spot beams targeted at portions of the world that have the highest volumes of airline traffic.

-Don't forget you can use your own WiFi device to arrange your travel insurance online.
+Don't forget you can use your own WiFi device to arrange your Worldwide Travel Insurance online.

 Date Created: 17/02/2016